denful/ned/README.md

 ## Overview

 Ned is inspired by [Cycle.js and Haskell 1.0 Dialogue](https://cycle.js.org/dialogue.html), and a follow-up to @vic's [previous](https://github.com/vic/laminar_cycle) [FRP](https://github.com/vic/cyclone) [libraries](https://laminar.dev/) for Scala, now for the Nix world.

+> [!NOTE]
-Ned's stream-based, FRP kernel can be used for anything you use Nix, not necessarily NixOS configurations.
+> Ned's stream-based, FRP kernel can be used for anything you use Nix, not necessarily NixOS configurations.
+>

-Our [NixOS tests](templates/ci/modules/tests/nixos) are examples of stream-based NixOS configurations since that is the most common usage of the Nix language.
+> Our [NixOS tests](templates/ci/modules/tests/nixos) are examples of stream-based NixOS configurations since that is the most common usage of the Nix  language.
 However, these are only code examples and a way to test the kernel itself for real-world usage.
 You can create your own libraries based on Ned's minimal kernel.
-Ned is **not** intended to be full featured NixOS configuration framework like [Den](https://github.com/denful/den) is, Ned was created and [designed](https://gist.github.com/vic/d39bbd66af78a558fc1aad0d2cc9290c) to be used as Den's stream-based core.
+Ned is **not** intended to be full featured NixOS configuration framework like [Den](https://github.com/denful/den) is, Ned was created and designed to be used as Den's stream-based core.

 ## Everything is a Stream -- Ned's Core Tenet